When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 You need to consult a health provider when you are experiencing symptoms or have risk factors that would be related to heart disease.
 They will give you an idea of the right time to get tested through an ECG and further explain the results with respect to your general health.

-Frequency recommended for ECG testing
+Recommended Frequency for ECG Testing

 ECGs are generally not routine for those with no known heart disease or risk factors.
 However, in cases where you have symptoms or are at higher risk because of medical or family history, your provider will periodically recommend an ECG.
 By following the guidelines provided by the American Heart Association or the specific recommendations made by your doctor, your heart health will be under proper monitoring.